ejarvi/ade-cli-getting-started/README.md

 ### Enabling Encryption Without AAD

 By default this script will create necessary key vault resources and grant the platform the necessary access to the key vault for disk encryption scenarios.
-This is all that is needed when enabling encryption without specifying AAD parameters.
+This is all that is needed when enabling encryption without specifying any Azure Active Directory (AAD) parameters.

 Key vault resources are created within a specific resource group container.
 Deleting the resource group later will also delete the key vault resources.

 ### Enabling Encryption With AAD

-The prerequisite script, when used with the --aad option will also generate the necessary AAD resources to enable encryption with AAD.
+The prerequisite script, when used with the --aad option will also generate the necessary Azure Active Directory (AAD) resources to enable encryption with AAD.

 In this scenario, the credentials of an AAD application are used from within the context of the VM to authenticate to key vault endpoints.
 These credentials may take the form of either a client secret (password string), or an X509 certificate.
 The commands to enable disk encryption will accept either authentication option.